Rajraut7719/social-networking-app/README.md

 ## Overview

 This project is a scalable, secure, and efficient social networking application built using Django Rest Framework.
-It provides users with the ability to manage friend requests, search for users, and maintain user activities, all while implementing robust security and performance optimization measures.
+It provides users with the ability to manage friend requests, search for users, and maintain user activities, including notifications for significant events such as friend requests sent and accepted.
+The application implements robust security and performance optimization measures.

 ## Features